-Suchitra Vijayan in conversation with actor, poet, storyteller and theatre director Danish Husain.
+Suchitra Vijayan in conversation with actor, poet, storyteller, and theatre director Danish Husain.
 Danish Husain is an actor, poet, Dastango, and a theatre director.
 He was instrumental in reviving the art form of Dastangoi for which he received the Sangeet Natak Akademi’s (Indian Academy of Music, Dance, &Theatre) Ustad Bismillah Khan Yuva Puruskar in 2010.
 He subsequently returned the award in 2015 in the intolerance debate that raged across India.
 He later in 2016 started a multi-lingual brand of storytelling Qissebaazi.
-He also contributed an essay to a highly acclaimed collection Strongmen, edited by Vijay Prashad & published by Leftword Books, where five artists, including Eve Ensler, from five different countries write about authoritarian leaders in their countries.
+He also contributed an essay to a highly acclaimed collection Strongmen, edited by Vijay Prashad & published by Leftward Books, where five artists, including Eve Ensler, from five different countries, write about authoritarian leaders in their countries.

 March 25, 10.00 AM EST / 2.00 PM GMT